davenh99/progressa/README.md

 - [x] Can log meals data
 - [x] Use exercise database with richer data
 - [x] Allow making custom exercises
+- [ ] Allow timing workout with start/stop button and rest timers
 - [ ] Comprehensive analysis page, with custom analyses (in progress)
 - [ ] Use nutrition info database to make up meals
 - [ ] UI/UX overhaul to be clean and consistent